Location3885 Hagadorn Road

 A variety of research projects relevant to enhancing sheep production are conducted at the Research and Teaching Unit.
 Projects studying milk production and the efficiency of nutrient utilization by the lactating ewe are conducted to more accurately define nutritional demands of ewes rearing multiple births.
 These same studies also provide valuable information on suckling lamb growth parameters.
 Feeding ewes to optimize milk production and lamb growth are the fundamental objectives of these trials that are immediately applicable to the industry.
 Feeding lambs from weaning to market weight is another area of research in which different dietary treatments are evaluated for their effect on performance and carcass composition.
 Monitoring feed intakes and weight changes allows for diet comparisons prior to collection of carcass data which includes information on rib eye area, carcass lean, carcass fat, fatty acid composition of depot fats, quality grade and yield grade.
 Applications of findings to production settings often include economic evaluations to determine feasibility in current market situations.

-Mr. Wesley Mays is the Operational Supervisor and works closely with the Farm Manager, students, researchers and staff to coordinate and facilitate the daily functions and mission objectives.
+Mr. Wesley Mays is the assistant manager and works closely with the Farm Manager, students, researchers and staff to coordinate and facilitate the daily functions and mission objectives.
 A native of Dansville, Michigan; Wes graduated from Lansing Community College with a degree in welding and fabrication.